TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.11.md

 ---

-And said, Hitherto shalt thou come, but no further; And here shall thy proud waves be stayed?
+and said, 'Here you may come, but no further.
+Here your proud waves shall be stayed?'